harshit-02/action-repo/readme.md

-Command to run the file
+Command to run the file - new
 ```bash
 python3 run.py
 ```